ace-dent/8x8.me/README.md

 ## Acknowledgements

 Inspired by studying software from the mid 1980's, to video games of the early 1990's.
 Influenced by the wonderful pixel artists of today.
-All artwork drawn *tabula rasa*.
+All artwork is drawn *tabula rasa*.
 Please let me know if any designs resemble the work of others.

 Artwork and files created using [ABSpriteEditor](https://github.com/Pharap/ABSpriteEditor).
 Patterns tested and refined using [ASE](https://github.com/pmwasson/ASE) and [Bitsy](https://ledoux.itch.io/bitsy).
 Additional file wrangling with [image2cpp](https://javl.github.io/image2cpp/).
 Data tweaking in LibreOffice, image conversions by ImageMagick, compressed with `pngslim` and metadata added with ExifTool.